Adopt a cow and enjoy caciocavallo, a prized Pugliese cheese!

 The podolica cow came to Italy centuries ago, and ever since, Pugliese farmers have transformed this now-rare breed's milk into a flavorful, high-quality cheese.
 Especially Puglia's Adopt a Cow program allows you to become part of this proud tradition and support local farmers who keep sustainable, small-batch cheesemaking alive.

-Your selected amount and aged Caciocavallo cheese from your pasture
+Your selected amount of aged Caciocavallo cheese from your pasture

-Adoption certificate with the aging length of your cheese
+Adoption certificate that states the number of months your cheese has aged

 Information about the herd and the pasture